-If you’re new here, this blog is about my toddler son who’s had a lot of issues with eating.
+If you're new here, this blog is about my toddler son who's had a lot of issues with eating.
 He has had issues with gagging while eating, hating his high chair, food throwing, and just general toddler pickiness that resulted him in not eating and losing weight.
-Some of this probably sounds familiar, my son is not a special snowflake.
+Some of this probably sounds familiar to you, my son is not a special snowflake.

 When our son was around 10 months old, we realized that we can put on Elmo on YouTube which would keep him sitting in his high chair long enough to eat (I am surprised it took us this long!).
 He would be entertained and wouldn't throw food or cry to get out of his high chair, plus the screen provided enough distraction that he was willing to actually eat food without getting stressed out over it.

 We figured, we'll just use the iPad or TV during meals only when we really need him to eat, and just for a month or two until he learns to eat better.
 He was really underweight at that age, and we just needed him to eat.

 Besides, we started putting on Sesame Street, Elmo's World, and other educational shows that would start teaching him colors, numbers, letters.
 That's not so bad, right?
 At least that's what we told ourselves.

 Soon our son was totally dependent on watching the iPad while eating and started asking for Elmo as soon as he sat down in the high chair.
 He refused to eat without it and would get really upset.
 We had created our very own Sesame Street monster.
 We knew we had to do something about it.

 There were many reasons we wanted to get our kid to eat without screen time: